rfetamia/rfetamia/README.md

 - 👯 I’m looking to collaborate with a mentor

-- 🤔 I’m looking for help with: Large NLP projects
+- 🤔 I’m looking for help with: Data Engineering Projects

 - ⚡ Fun fact: I've seen over 2000 movies